 Completed in 2009, Russell Fields Pier was built to resist even hurricane-strength elements.
 Its legs and structure are completely made of concrete!

 Because the pier juts out over 1,500 feet into the Gulf of Mexico, you won’t find better fishing in Panama City.
 Along the pier, you’ll find a bait and tackle shop.

-Even though Panama City is in the northernmost part of Florida, but it still gets incredibly hot!
+Even though Panama City is in the northernmost part of Florida, it still gets incredibly hot!
 When families need to cool off in the panhandle, they head over to Shipwreck Island Water Park!